thisismeamir/functorium/Scheme/Objective/Gravitational Physics/Kerr Metric Analysis.md

 # Kerr Metric Analysis

 ## Overview
-We're working on analyzing Kerr Metric in Toroidal Coordinates.
+We're working on analyzing Kerr Metric in Toroidal Coordinates. **==This project is halted due to the fact that there already exists a paper on this topic.==**
 ## Investigation
 - [x] **Report 1**: ✅ 2025-05-23
       Provide a single Mathematica Notebook where: